 Fish cakes taste great and are an amazing way of making a little bit of fish go further.
-They were a staple growing up and one of the dishes, my mum cooked us, that will always stay with me :).
+They were a staple growing up and one of the dishes my mum cooked us that will always stay with me :).

+I never use a recipe and no two batches come out the same and that is half the fun.
 Below I am doing a take on Thai fish cakes but I am just as likely to make them coated in breadcrumbs.
 Sometimes I keep the potatoes chunky, sometimes I mash everything well to give a smoother texture.

 I just follow two basic rules in that I use a 1:1 ratio of fish to parboiled potatoes and I like to add colour by using finely minced fresh vegetables in the mix itself.
 If you find the cakes fall apart during cooking, try a bit more egg in the mix next time.